Module 3: Falls Prevention and Management

 Debra Saliba, MD, MPH

 This student workbook is from the first module of a three-module set of training materials.
 Module 2 focuses on communicating changes in a resident's condition, and Module 2 covers falls prevention and management.
-Select for information on ordering additional copies of this student workbook or other materials in this set.
+Select for information on other materials in this set.

 Learning and Performance Objectives